kevinatrix15/shield/README.md

 ## Additional Considerations
 In the interest of time, it is not necessary to implement the following, but please briefly (< 150 words total) answer how you would adjust your solution to address these issues.
 1. Performance - What is the bottleneck in your library?
 How could you go about improving performance in the future?

+   Upon inspection using both VTune and gprof, the primary bottleneck of the entire application is IO, in particular the writing of the map to disk found in ConfigSpaceIO::write().
+This was not a surprising finding given the fact that data is currently being written in ASCII format and the inherent cost of converting data from memory to a string to write.
+This could be significantly reduced going forward by instead adding binary writing and reading capability, avoiding this conversion altogether.

+   The more interesting bottleneck with regards to the A* algorithm was found to be ConfigurationSpace::getAccessibleNbrs(), which is called for each considered and is used to find each of the accessible neighboring nodes.
+In its current form, the function starts with an empty vector, and emplaces neighbors onto the vector if they're accessible.
+Running with a map with dimensions 4500x4500, this function took 71% of the run time, the bulk of which was spent in std::vector::_Emplace_reallocate() to reallocate the vector in memory and copy data as more neighbors are emplaced.
+Since we have a fixed stencil size, this could be significantly optimized by using a std::array of the stencil size and avoid the reallocation altogether.

 2. Modularity - How would you handle additional planning algorithms and new methods of updating the map?

+Assuming we wish to have a runtime-configurable selection of search algorithms, one way this could be supported is through polymorphism by defining an interface class with a `searchPath()` method which simply takes a `start` and `goal` cell positions as is currently done, returning the path of cells traversed if a solution is found.
+The implementations between algorithms would be compared to identify common functionality to be extracted to avoid code duplication.

+As for specifying and updating the map- It's likely in a real-world robotic application, the map wouldn't be fully known at the start of the search, and would instead be updated from sensor data in real-time.
+To support this, I would add an `update()` method to the `ConfigurationSpace` class which could take in obstacle position information.
+This would be generalized to take in other means for defining the obstacles besides specifying circles.
+In such a case, I would consider other dynamic search algorithms to update the map as the search progresses.

 3. Cross-Platform - How would you alter your library to support multiple Operating Systems or multiple processors with different instruction sets?

+One consideration for supporting cross-platform environments is the build system.
+I have chosen to build my application using CMake to enable cross-platform builds, and have proven it out on Linux and Windows.
+According to [online documentation](https://wiki.ros.org/rosbuild/CMakeLists), it should also support ROS commonly used for robotics.

+The other major consideration would be proper utilization of resources for the given compute architecture.
+I would perform a careful analysis of my application to understand the resource utilization (e.g., compute, memory, disk, etc.) to determine whether I would be faced with limitations with a given platform.
+This may require further optimizations to e.g., select a search algorithm with lower memory complexity, or adjust my selected data structures to improve utilization.
+Other considerations might come when considering parallelization of the solution to consider communication protocols or programming paradigms.

 ## Solutions
 The example application is demonstrated in the code under `src/Main.cpp`.
 The motion planning solution itself is implemented in `MotionPlanning.h` Other supporting functionality has been implemented as a modular library in various classes contained in `src/`.